Big data analytics may unlock new approaches to treatments

 "I think the fact that we didn't predict this pandemic is a sign that we have opportunity to improve," says Compton-Phillips, president of clinical care at Providence St. Joseph Health.

 She sees Truveta, the new data-sharing partnership between her system and 13 others, as a step toward harnessing the power of data-driven predictive analytics in health care.
-The company will curate deidentified patient data from the health systems and sell access to researchers.
+The company will curate de-identified patient data from the health systems and sell access to researchers.
 Trinity Health, CommonSpirit Health and Bon Secours Mercy Health also are part of the partnership, which will compile and assist with analysis of records from tens of millions of patients from 40 states and aggregate analysis of conditions, therapies and prognosis.

 With the help of artificial intelligence and machine learning, Compton-Phillips and others say the hope is that the data will lead to insights into how care is being provided and spur innovations in treatment and technology.
 "We thought that by working together collaboratively we could build the tools that we need to continue to advance health care and be in control of our own destiny," Compton-Phillips says.

-Dr. Ann Cappellari, chief medical information officer at SSM Health, expects the partnership to lead to advances like those that have already been made in detecting abnormalities on X-ray images with the help of computer analysis.
+Dr. Ann Cappellari, chief medical information officer at SSM Health, expects the partnership to lead to advances like those that already have been made in detecting abnormalities on X-ray images with the help of computer analysis.
 "The ability to take gigantic pools of data and recognize trends is something humans can't do," Cappellari says.

 On Feb.
-23, Ascension announced that it is starting a pilot project on a new tool developed through its data analysis collaboration with Google Health that began in 2018.
+23, Ascension announced that it is starting a pilot project on a new tool developed through its data-analysis collaboration with Google Health that began in 2018.
 The tool, called Care Studio, will allow clinicians to search information from both inpatient and outpatient Ascension facilities.

 "This clinical search capability surfaces the specific information requested and additional contextually relevant information that might otherwise require significant time and effort to uncover," the system says in a blog post about Care Studio.
 "This contextualization will directly enhance the provider experience."